Mayor's 2020 Fourth of July Essay Contest for Coastal Bend 5th - 7th Graders

-CORPUS CHRISTI, TX – The Corpus Christi Mayor’s Fourth of July Big Bang Celebration is hosting an essay contest for 5th through 7th graders.
-Each student submitting an essay will receive two tickets to a Corpus Christi Hooks games.
+CORPUS CHRISTI, TX - The Corpus Christi Mayor’s 4th of July Big Bang Celebration is hosting an essay contest for 5th through 7th graders.
+Each student that submits an essay will receive 4 tickets to a Corpus Christi Hooks game.

 The winner must attend a City Council meeting in June where he or she will read a portion of the essay, receive recognition, and an award.
-The winner must be available and willing to participate in the Mayor’s Fourth of July Parade.
-The winner will also receive a Kindle Fire HD donated by the Daughters of the American Revolution (DAR), Corpus Christi Chapter and will attend a special luncheon with the DAR chapter in September 2019.
+They will be invited to the Mayor’s VIP Fireworks Viewing Party.
+The winner will also receive a Kindle Fire HD donated by the Daughters of the American Revolution (DAR), Corpus Christi Chapter and will attend a special luncheon with the DAR chapter on September 19, 2020.

 The second-place winner will receive a membership for two (winner and one parent) to the Texas State Aquarium.
 The third-place winner will receive a one-year family membership for the Lexington Museum on the Bay.